pixavier/mqtt4snap/README.md

 ### request reporter block

 The **request** block is suitable for a synchronous client-server architectural approach on a PubSub based infrastructure.
+This behavior corresponds to the Node.js [Replyer module](https://github.com/jsdario/replyer).

 ![request reporter block](img/PubSub_client-server_sync.png)